Libyan crisis: Background

 The history of Libya under Muammar Gaddafi spanned 42 years from 1969 to 2011.
 Gaddafi became the de facto leader of the country on 1 September 1969, after leading a group of young Libyan military officers against King Idris I in a nonviolent revolution and bloodless coup d'état.
 After the king fled the country, the Libyan Revolutionary Command Council (RCC) headed by Gaddafi abolished the monarchy and the old constitution and proclaimed the new Libyan Arab Republic, with the motto "freedom, socialism, and unity".

 After coming to power, the RCC government took control of all petroleum companies operating in the country and initiated a process of directing funds toward providing education, health care and housing for all.
 Despite the reforms not being entirely effective, public education in the country became free and primary education compulsory for both sexes.
 Medical care became available to the public at no cost, but providing housing for all was a task that the government was not able to complete.
 Under Gaddafi, per capita income in the country rose to more than US$11,000, the fifth-highest in Africa.
 The increase in prosperity was accompanied by a controversial foreign policy and increased political repression at home.

-Socioeconomic impact

-In spite of the crisis, Libya maintains one of the highest human development index (HDI) rankings among countries in Africa.
-The war has caused a significant loss of economic potential in Libya, estimated at 783.2 billion Libyan dinars from 2011 to 2021.
-By 2022, the humanitarian situation had improved, though challenges remain.

-Conflicts
+Military and civilian conflicts

+Evolution in the V-Dem Democracy Indices for Libyan electoral and liberal democracy show a positive spike in 2011 and weakening democracy levels during the following decade and a half.